kirstianc/DIGITAL-COUNTER/README.md

-# SIMPLE-COUNTER
+# COUNTER
-Simple Counter with 2 buttons.
+Counter with 2 buttons.
 Increment will increase counter, decrement will decrease counter.

 Each run will reset Counter to 0.